ISISComputingGroup/ibex_user_manual/doc/gui/Views.rst

 Script Server
 =============
 The Script Server View displays the current script being run, the queue of scripts to be run on the Script server and the output of any scripts.
-See [[Script Server]] for more details.
+See :doc:`Script-Server` for more details.

 Scripting
 =========